41st Parliament of British Columbia

 The 41st Parliament of British Columbia was in session from June 22, 2017, to September 21, 2020.
-It consisted of the Legislative Assembly of British Columbia, as elected by the general election of May 9, 2017, and subsequent by-elections, and the Queen in right of British Columbia, represented by the lieutenant governor of British Columbia.
+It consisted of the Legislative Assembly of British Columbia, as elected by the general election of May 9, 2017, and subsequent by-elections, and the lieutenant governor of British Columbia, representing the Queen of Canada.
 It was the first parliament following the increase in size of the legislature from 85 to 87 seats.
-Immediately following the election, Christy Clark, the incumbent premier, asked the lieutenant governor to remain governing until the final votes were counted and it would be known if there would be a majority or minority government.
-Lieutenant Governor Judith Guichon agreed and Clark appointed a cabinet of 21 ministers and 13 parliamentary secretaries, which were sworn in on June 12, 2017.
+Immediately following the election, Christy Clark, the incumbent premier, asked Lieutenant Governor Judith Guichon if she could continue governing until the final votes were counted and it would be known if there would be a majority or minority government.
+The lieutenant governor agreed and Clark appointed a cabinet of 21 ministers and 13 parliamentary secretaries, who were sworn in on June 12, 2017.

-Although the final vote confirmed that the British Columbia Liberal Party under Clark remained the largest party in the legislative assembly after the election, the British Columbia New Democratic Party under leader John Horgan and Green Party of British Columbia under Andrew Weaver combined had 44 seats (41 NDP and 3 Green) to the Liberals' 43.
+Although the final vote confirmed that the British Columbia Liberal Party under Clark remained the largest party in the legislative assembly after the election, the British Columbia New Democratic Party, under leader John Horgan, and Green Party of British Columbia, under Andrew Weaver, together held 44 seats (41 NDP and 3 Green) to the Liberals' 43.
 On May 29, 2017, the Greens announced they had agreed to a confidence and supply accord with the NDP which would allow the NDP to form a minority government.

 Clark convened the Legislative Assembly on June 22, 2017, before losing a vote of confidence on June 29.
-As leader of the second-largest party, Horgan was then asked to serve as premier by the lieutenant governor and was sworn in along with his 22-member cabinet on July 18, 2017.
+As leader of a party professing it could gain and maintain the confidence of the Legislature, Horgan was then asked to serve as premier by the lieutenant governor and was sworn in, along with his 22-member cabinet, on July 18, 2017.

 The minority parliament lasted for three and a half years despite the small combined NDP and Green working majority.
 The longevity of this one-seat working majority was made possible, in part, due to the expulsion of Abbotsford South MLA Darryl Plecas from the Liberal caucus after Plecas accepted his election as speaker of the legislature.
 The 41st Parliament ended on September 21, 2020, after Horgan requested the lieutenant governor dissolve the legislature and call a snap election for October 24, 2020, almost exactly one year ahead of the planned fixed date of October 16, 2021.